eXascaleInfolab/mobility_dashcom/README.md

 ## Installation

-- Install latest version of .NET 6 (SDK).
+- Install latest version of .NET 6 SDK.
 Follow the instruction appropriate for your OS and platform at https://dotnet.microsoft.com/en-us/download/dotnet/6.0
 - Restart the terminal/console after finishing the installation.
 - Open terminal/console of your OS and type to install dotnet-script tool:
 ```bash